Everest Base Camp

 Transparent line items, no surprises.

-- Airport pickup and drop-off
+- Airport pickup and local transfer support as agreed

 - International flights to/from Kathmandu

-- Nepal entry visa (USD 50 on arrival, 30 days)
+- Nepal entry visa fee

-- Personal trekking gear (boots, down jacket — rentals available)
+- Personal trekking gear and rentals

-- Tips for guides and porters (suggested USD 12/day total)
+- Tips for guides and porters

 A walk through Khumbu.